peterhj/kextlog/README.md

 This is sort of a response to
 <http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/>
-but using my own machine's tools and data, without relying on external APIs for data gathering (e.g., email services), analysis, and visualization.
+but using my own machine's tools and data without relying on external APIs for data collection, analysis, and visualization.

 Requirements